ericcong/FileDepot/README.md

 notes (String, optional.
 The notes of this locker)
 packages: (Ordered list.
 Packages that should be in this locker) [ {
-    name (String.
-The name of this package) type (String, optional.
-MIME-type of this package) }
+    name (String, optional.
+The name of this package; will use UUID if not specified) type (String, optional.
+MIME-type of this package) size_range (Pair, optional.
+Min and max acceptable size.)
+  }
 ]
 ```